jhstatewide/ollama-struct/README.md

 ```

 Replace `USERNAME` with your GitHub username and `TOKEN` with a personal access token that has `read:packages` scope.

+**Note:** We cannot verify this method works without authentication credentials, so the GitHub repository method above is recommended.

 Alternatively, you can clone the repository and install locally: